Admissions & Enrollment

 How do I enroll my child?

 Valor Public Schools is an open-enrollment charter school with no financial, academic, or merit-based admissions requirements.
-Families may apply for the 2018-2019 school year on our website here or over the phone.
-All applications received by January 24, 2018 will be included in a random lottery.
-On January 26, 2018, we will conduct the lottery to determine which applicants receive enrollment offers and assign waitlist numbers to the remaining applicants.
-Students who apply after January 24, 2018 will be offered spots or added to the waitlist in the date and time order in which they apply, behind applicants who were included in the lottery.
-You may apply for 2018-2019 at any time throughout the spring or summer, or during the 2018-2019 school year.
+Families may apply for the 2019-2020 school year on our website here or over the phone.
+Beginning September 4, 2019, families may also apply for the 2020-2021 school year.
+Applications submitted between September 4, 2019 and January 28, 2020 will be included in a random lottery.
+On January 29, 2020, we will conduct the lottery to determine which applicants receive enrollment offers and assign waitlist numbers to the remaining applicants.
+Students who apply after January 28, 2019 will be offered spots or added to the waitlist in the date and time order in which they apply, behind applicants who were included in the lottery.

-Most likely, yes.
-When an applicant with siblings receives an enrollment offer and accepts it, the student's sibling applications will receive a priority status called "sibling priority".
+When a sibling of an enrolled student applies, the sibling application will receive a priority status called "sibling priority".
 This moves the sibling applicant to the top of the waitlist and is intended to allow siblings to enroll together at Valor if space is available.
 Specific waitlist placement for applicants given sibling priority is also affected by several factors, including whether the siblings applied during the Application Period, the number of siblings in each grade level, and any other prioritized applications such as those of employee children.

 Definition: A sibling is defined as a biological or legally adopted brother or sister residing in the same household as the applicant.
 Cousins, nieces, nephews, and unrelated children sharing an address with the applicant are not siblings.